luchr/ComplexVisual.jl/docs/composition.md

 end
 ```

-Now one can define methods that only use the common fields of `GrayRectangle` and `Rectangle` and methods for gray shapes.
+Now, one can define methods that only use the common fields of `GrayRectangle` and `Rectangle` and methods for gray shapes.

-What happens if you want to add an new field, like a value for tranparency (often called an `alpha_value`) for each shape?
+What happens if you want to add a new field, like a value for tranparency (often called an `alpha_value`) for each shape?
 Then you have a lot of possible combinations: `Circle`, `GrayCircle`, `AlphaCircle`, `GrayAlphaCircle`.
 And copying and pasting all the fields is tedious.

-## The embrace and extend idea
+## The embrace-and-extend idea

-Let's use another idea, where we use a new struct to save an reference to an object of the "old" type and add the fields: (see, `composition02.jl`)
+Let's use another idea, where we use a new struct to save a reference to an object of the "old" type and add the fields; see, `composition02.jl`:

 ```julia
 abstract type Shape end